-The CEO is appointed by the directors and enjoys the full confidence of the board.
-The CEO, although responsible for the selection of the executive team and the recruitment of senior executives, consults with the directors on the appointment of senior executives.
-During the period under review the Board has discussed the establishment of schemes that are designed to render the group an attractive proposition for the retention of top executives within the Company and to motivate the executive team further.
+The CEO is appointed by the Directors and enjoys the full confidence of the Board.
+The CEO, although responsible for the selection of the executive team and the recruitment of senior executives, consults with the Directors on the appointment of senior executives.

-The Board has already organised, for itself and executive team members an induction session that was aimed at providing directors and executives with a better understanding of the added responsibilities of being a publicly listed company and of the processes in place within the Group to ensure compliance with regulations.
-The Board intends to organise further sessions for directors and executives designed specifically to enable them to discharge their functions more efficiently and in line with the high standards expected of them.
+The Board has already organised, for itself and executive team members an induction session that was aimed at providing Directors and executives with a better understanding of the added responsibilities of being a publicly listed company and of the processes in place within the Group to ensure compliance with regulations.
+The Board intends to organise further sessions for Directors and executives designed specifically to enable them to discharge their functions more efficiently and in line with the high standards expected of them.

-In compliance with Code Provision 6.3, directors have access to the advice and services of the Company Secretary who is legal counsel to the Board and the Company.
+In compliance with Code Provision 6.3, Directors have access to the advice and services of the Company Secretary who is legal counsel to the Board and the Company.
 Directors may, in the furtherance of their duties, take independent professional advice on any matter at the Company's expense.